whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 #### The Wrapper

-As stated in the introduction, one additional detail given in the assignment is to create a wrapper (in any language) that easily configures the port for the reverse shell.
+As stated in the introduction, one additional detail given in the assignment is to create a wrapper (in any language) that easily configures the address and port for the reverse shell.

 Wrapper code: